partiql/partiql-docs/RFCs/0035-partiql-window-function.md

    **window** is used to specify window partitions and window frames, which are collections of rows used in the definition of **window functions**.
 3. Partition: To distinguish between SQL's definition of window, in this RFC, the term **partition** refers to the window partition specified for each row.
 See [SQL’s Windowed Table As Nested Data](#SQL’s-Windowed-Table-As-Nested-Data) for details.
 4. Equivalent Partition: Two binding tuples $b, b' \in B^{in}_{WINDOWED}$ are in the same equivalence partition if and only if every partition expression $e_i$ evaluates to equivalent values $v_i$ (when evaluted on b) and $v_i'$ (when evaluated on $b'$).
+5. PartiQL core and PartiQL syntactic sugar: From [PartiQL Spec Section 1](https://partiql.org/assets/PartiQL-Specification.pdf#section.1): In the interest of precision and succinctness, we tier the PartiQL specification in two layers: The PartiQL core is a functional programming language with composable aspects.
+Three aspects of the PartiQL core syntax and semantics are characteristic of its functional orientation: Every (sub)query and every (sub) expression input and output PartiQL data.
+Second, each clause of a SELECT query is itself a function.
+Third, every (sub)query evaluates within the environment created by the database names and the variables of the enclosing queries.
+   Then we layer “syntactic sugar” features over the core.
+Commonly, syntactic sugar achieves well-known SQL syntax and semantics.
+Formally, every syntactic sugar feature is explained by reduction to the core.

+### PartiQL’s Window Function Semantics

+In the following section, we first define the semantics for `WINDOWED` clause in PartiQL.
+The PartiQL `WINDOWED` clause can be thought of as a standalone operator that inputs a collection of binding tuples and outputs a collection of binding tuples.

+Informally:
+Each binding tuple outputted by the `WINDOWED` clause contains "information" regarding: 1) the current binding tuple from the input, 2) the partition for the current binding tuple, 3) the index for access the current binding tuple in partition.

+This section proceed in four steps:
+- Section [Partition As Nested Data](#Partition-As-Nested-Data) explains how to create a partition for each row/binding tuple, such partition created will be incorporated into the binding tuple produced by `WINDOWED` clause.
+- Section [WINDOWED Clause](#WINDOWED-Clause) explains the core PartiQL WINDOWED structure and the binding tuples created by `WINDOWED` clause.
+- Section [Operations on Partition](#Operations-Over-Partition) explains how to perform operation over the produced partition data.
+- Section [SQL Compatibility](#SQL-Compatibility) shows that SQL's window functions can be explained over by PartiQL's `WINDOWED` clause and expressions.

-### SQL’s Windowed Table As Nested Data
+#### Partition As Nested Data
-In this section, we introduce a way to model SQL's windowed table as nested data.
+In this section, we introduce a way to model partition as nested data.
 Notice that the nested data format, although not fitting in SQL's formal semantics, provides a simple and intuitive way to understand window function results, and forms the basis for PartiQL's window semantics.

+In SQL, a window(and therefore the concept of partition) can be defined implicitly by an inline window specification.
+We will use SQL's syntax during the analysis here to imply the creation of partitions only.
+The later sections will dive into other concepts of window functions.

 SQL’s in-line window function that operates without frame clause looks like: